This article’s theme area:

 Oftentimes when we are feeling like we need “something more” in our lives, people simply need to fill an absence of a “safe” open-minded place to express thoughts and concerns.
 The wisdom and accessibility of a mentor may be enough.
 Mentors are also well versed in the variety of resources that people can draw on to move their lives forward – from books to nutrition to psychotherapy.
 If any of these resources are a more appropriate or efficient path to deal with your particular needs, your Mentor will help you make the move.
 Coming more from a place of life experience than diplomas, there are very clear boundaries for Mentors; and those boundaries mean they are happy to refer you elsewhere when you require more specialized direction.

-So… I suggest you consider a Mentor your “guidance counsellor” and don’t overwelm yourself trying to pre-analyze things that – let’s face it, you probably can’t even see!
+So… I suggest you consider a Mentor your “guidance counsellor” and don’t overwhelm yourself trying to pre-analyze things that – let’s face it – you probably can’t even see!

 Mentoring is a simple (and cheaper!) way to just take action now: stop thinking about it – do it.
-The eternal “thinking about it” may be in and of itself the problem!
-Let’s move on. -SL
+The eternal “thinking about it” may be the problem itself!
+Let’s move on.
+Together. -SL

 1. You just feel it.